goeh/grails-recent-domain/README.md

 Domain instances can be added to the recent list programatically or models returned from controller actions can automatically be scanned for domain instances and put on the recent list.

+Recent lists are stored in the user's HTTP session.

 ## Configuration

 **auto scanning**